Hong Kong halts use of Pfizer vaccine, cites defective lids

 The defective lids were found on vaccines from batch number 210102.
 A separate batch of vaccines, 210104, will also be not be administered.

-Macao also said Wednesday that residents would not receive the Pfizer vaccinations from the affected batch.
+The semi-autonomous territory of Macao also said Wednesday that its residents will not receive the Pfizer shots from the same batch.

-All community centres in Hong Kong administering the Pfizer vaccine have temporarily suspended vaccinations and residents who already made appointments for Wednesday need not proceed to the centres, the government said.
+The vaccines from the batch comprise a total of 585,000 doses, with the other batch number 210104 holding 758,000 doses, according to Hong Kong’s Director of Health Constance Chan.

+Although about 150,000 doses from the batch 210102 have been administered in the city so far, officials said during a press briefing Wednesday that the vaccines were safe to use despite the packaging defects, and that suspending the vaccination was a precautionary measure.
+Batch number 210104 remains in the warehouse and has not been used.

+Fosun Pharma said in a filing to the Hong Kong stock exchange that it received notice from BioNTech regarding the packaging defects on Tuesday night and informed Hong Kong and Macao authorities on Wednesday to temporarily suspend the vaccines.

-The suspension of the Pfizer jab means the only vaccine currently offered to residents is China's Sinovac vaccine.
+The suspension of the Pfizer jab means the only vaccine currently offered to residents is China's Sinovac.
 The two vaccines are the only ones that were offered to residents in Hong Kong.

 German expatriate Jannis Partsafas was among a group of people who received the Pfizer shot ahead of the suspension.